 ATD Youth Campaign – Study session at the European Youth Centre

-As part of ATD Fourth World’s Youth Campaign 2022-23, on 24-28 April, almost sixty young people gathered at the European Youth Centre at the Council of Europe in Strasbourg, France.
+As part of a Youth Campaign 2022-23 run by the International Movement ATD Fourth World, on 24-28 April, almost sixty young people gathered at the European Youth Centre at the Council of Europe in Strasbourg, France.
 The aim of the study session was to create a safe space for young advocates to share their experiences in regards to three main topics: harassment, isolation, and lack of choice, all linked to their lived experience of poverty.
 At the end of the week, this collective knowledge was then presented to European stakeholders who work on youth issues.

 58 participants from 8 countries using 4 working languages; these were the basics of the complexity of this beautiful project.
 Young participants representing ATD from Poland, France, Belgium, the UK, Romania, Ireland, Luxembourg, and Switzerland took up the big challenge of coexisting for a week to work together on extremely hard but important topics.
 This week-long session was just a part of a much bigger and longer project that ATD teams all over Europe have been working on for a while (click here to read about the session last summer).